MatthewMing11/napari-foobar/README.md

     pip install -e .

-so that all files are updated on plugin.
+so that all files are updated on the plugin.

 ## Components
 ![](https://github.com/MatthewMing11/napari-foobar/blob/main/record.gif)